sensible-hq/sensible-docs/readme-sync/v0/integrations/1000 - zapier/1000 - zapier-getting-started.md

 Create an example Sensible extraction
 ----

 To configure Zapier, you'll use a recent example of a document extraction.
 Follow the steps in [Getting started with out-of-the-box extractions](doc:excel-quickstart) to create a JSON extraction from an example 1040 tax form.

+**Note** Ensure your example extraction contains non-null values for all fields you intend to configure in Zapier.

 Create an empty destination database
 ----